mac-comp127/units-and-coins/README.md

 ### Part 2c: Finding the second bug

 What should the answer be for $0.29?
-Think, then test it: run the main method in `MoneyConverter`, and input 0.29.
+Think, then manually test it: run the main method in `MoneyConverter`, and input 0.29.

 Huh?!